taraellicott/taraellicott.github.io/_posts/2018-07-26-why_software_engineering.markdown

 What an inspiration I am!

 Oh, but then, despite all my hard work, Flatiron decided to kick me out of the in-person program and push me into the on-line program.
-Well eff-ewe Flatiron.
+Well thanks a lot Flatiron.

 How do I feel right now?
 Like I never should have bothered to try again.
 But, hey, who cares what I have to say because it's not like anyone really reads these blog posts, now do they?